JoostFWMaas/AdsorPy/README.md

 ## How to use

-Run the `main.py` in order to run a simple single run using the standard Hacac molecule on hexagonal aluminium oxide.
+Run the `adsorpy.main` in order to run a simple single run using the standard disk-shaped molecule on hexagonal aluminium oxide.
-New molecules can be created by running the `molecule_lib.py`or by calling the first_time_loader() function from that module.
+New molecules can be created by running the `adsorpy.molecule_lib` or by calling the `adsorpy.molecule_lib.first_time_loader()` function.
 Molecules can be generated from `.xyz` files.
-It is recommended to run `molecule_lib.py` directly from command line to define the molecule orientation, then store the new molecule string for repeated use.
+It is recommended to run `adsorpy.molecule_lib` directly from command line to define the molecule orientation, then store the new molecule string for repeated use.

 User friendliness will be updated at a later stage, allowing the user to define simulation modes, surfaces, and molecules more easily.

+Documentation (generated with `Sphinx`): https://joostfwmaas.github.io/AdsorPy/

 ## Design philosophy